UK says more deadly drone strikes possible, despite criticism

 "We wouldn't hesitate to do it again.
 If we know there's an armed attack likely, if we know who's involved in it, we have to do something about it," Fallon told BBC Radio.

-Human rights groups and some lawyers criticised the decision to authorise the strike, which was carried out in August, saying
+Human rights groups and some lawyers criticized the decision to authorize the strike, which was carried out in August, saying

 the government needed to give details about what evidence it had that attacks were planned and to disclose the legal basis for the attack.